Post

 To this day, we have yet to see an actual image or listing of somebody owning one of these elusive Ice Climber Paks online.
 However, we are very confident that it does exist, since the magazines specifically mention that Nintendo themselves manufactured the Controller Paks.
 Moreover, Nintendo even mentions this Pak in an official post when Doubutsu no Mori+ released.

 Not only is this Pak incredibly rare, but if they’re anything like other Controller Paks, they use battery-backed SRAM which is a volatile form of memory storage.
 Since these Paks are almost 25 years old, all of their internal batteries would likely be dead and all the data inside lost to time.
-Thus, I teamed up with Jhynjhiruu and Cuyler to research and “replicate” this data to the best of our abilities on a real, physical PCB.
+Thus, I teamed up with Jhynjhiruu and Cuyler to research and “replicate” this data to the best of our abilities on a physical PCB.

 Memory Capacity Problem